 Nikki took 147 readings outside her apartment, which is 2.77 kilometers away from the consulate.
 This distance can make the readings less accurate, although my tests with the US Embassy in Beijing from 7 kilometers away showed results nearly identical to tests done 200 meters away.

-Is It Inaccurate Because of Humidity?
+Is The Laser Egg Inaccurate Because of Humidity?

 The graphs below are a bit complicated, so let me break them down.
 First, if the Laser Egg were perfectly accurate, 1 microgram on the Laser Egg would equal 1 microgram from the US Consulate (blue line):

-Is This Just an Egg Problem?
+Is This Just a Laser Egg Problem?

 So far, I’ve never seen a particle counter that takes into account humidity.
 Thus, I don’t think this is just an Egg problem, so I don’t mean to single out the Egg for criticism!
 Overall, the data has convinced me that it’s a great machine for 600 RMB, and that’s why I decided to carry it on our site.